‘Us’, ‘Our’, ‘We’, ‘ECCP’ or ‘the Service’ refers to Reflect. Change. Be. Psychotherapy, Counselling & Supervision.

 ‘Therapy’ is used to mean specifically counselling and psychotherapy sessions.

-‘Therapeutic services’ is used generically to include the practice of Counselling, Psychotherapy and Clinical supervision.
+‘Therapeutic services’ is used generically to include the practice of Counselling, Psychotherapy, EMDR and Clinical supervision.

 2. Contact details